Click on person symbol to Login/Logout or to change password or to view Profile

 On Solid Ground: Finding Your Ancestors in Tennessee Land Records

-Join us as Charles "Chuck" Sherill the State Librarian and Archivist of Tennessee helps us find Tennessee land records.
+Join us at the Pickering Center as Charles "Chuck" Sherill the State Librarian and Archivist of Tennessee helps us find Tennessee land records.

 From about 1780 to 1840 Tennessee was at the crossroads of the nation.
 Millions of Americans streamed from the eastern coast states into Tennessee and beyond.
 Land records contain names and information about many of these settlers, but they can be difficult to locate and understand.
 In this lecture we will use maps to help understand why people settled where and when they did.
 Using original documents as examples we will discuss the records created and mine the information they can provide.
 Guidance for finding records online and at the State Archives will be provided.